aakash14goplani/HashnodeBlogs/clksk250j000h09mjeygtfcr7.md

 ---

-This is the second article of [four-part series](https://blog.aakashgoplani.in/series/i18n-in-sveltekit) to demonstrate i18n in SvelteKit.
+This is the second article of [three-part series](https://blog.aakashgoplani.in/series/i18n-in-sveltekit) to demonstrate i18n in SvelteKit.
 In the [previous article](https://blog.aakashgoplani.in/internationalization-in-sveltekit-with-svelte-i18n), we worked our way with *svelte-i18n* and in this article, we will work on integrating *sveltekit-i18n* with SvelteKit.

 The *sveltekit-i18n* is a tiny library with no external dependencies, built for Svelte and SvelteKit.
 Key features include: